AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     The offending line must be changed to :ada:`F := Float(A) / Float(B);`
     in order to be accepted by the compiler.

 - You can use Ada's strong typing to help
   `enforce invariants <TODOLINKINVARIANTS>`_ in your code, as in the example
   above: Since Miles and Meters are two different types, you cannot mistakenly convert an instance of one to an instance of the other.

 Derived types
 -------------

-One particularity of Ada is that you can create new types based on existing ones.
-This is very useful to define that a type is statically incompatible with another type, to enforce strong typing.
+In Ada you can create new types based on existing ones.
+This is very useful: you get a type that has the same properties as some existing type but is treated as a distinct type in the interest of strong typing.

 .. code-block:: ada